-Students who are completing dissertations should refer to the Guide for Preparing Theses and Dissertations, which is available on the Graduate School's website (Degree Program Forms).
+Students who are completing dissertations should refer to the Guide for Preparing Theses and Dissertations.
 It is very important that students follow these guidelines, rather than using a fellow student's work as a template.

 Also, a student must bring a preliminary copy of the dissertation to the Graduate School office to be checked.
 You can avoid significant problems and a possible delay in graduation by checking the copy before the final draft is prepared.